 Since the Adult Education Center was founded in 1987, it has proved to be a bulwark of equitable education opportunities.
 Adults who acquire or improve English as a second language buoy the financial security of their entire household.
 They can take a more active role in the community and in their children’s education.
 Adults who complete a high school equivalent program to earn a GED break past the many barriers that would otherwise trap them in low-wage and low-skill employment.
 Many in this community have gone on to become successful entrepreneurs who contribute to the overall economic vitality of the region.

-Preview the newsletter and lend your support to equitable education today!
+Lend your support to equitable education today!

 QUALITY PROGRAMS.
 QUALITY RESULTS.